- Start date: 1 July 2019

 The Leeds Index identifies the date and location of each protest event, the cause (mainly covering pay, employment status, and working conditions) and the kind of dispute (strike, demonstration, legal action, online action), as well as the type of actor leading the dispute (differentiating between a mainstream trade union, an insurgent or unofficial union, self-organized groups of workers, and joint actions).
 It also records the outcomes of disputes, to enable us to identify which strategies are more likely to lead to success for workers contesting the platform economy.

-The Leeds Index will therefore seek to understand regional patterns of protest and situate lessons of these disputes in a wider global picture.
-Eventually, an interactive map will be developed which will render the findings available to all in an accessible and eye-catching way.
+The Leeds Index analyses regional patterns of protest and situate lessons of these disputes in a wider global picture.

 Key findings so far reveal: